-- 1. Scheduling.
+1. Scheduling.
 Insofar as is possible, elections to the three elected committees are scheduled to occur concurrently.
 The elections employ a procedure of approval voting that makes it possible to hold all the elections at the same time with overlapping lists of candidates.
 The votes for the Committee on Appointments, Promotion and Tenure will be counted first, followed by those for the Committee on Governance and Faculty Affairs.
-Once a nominee has been elected to the Committee on Appointments, Promotion and Tenure, votes for that candidate will not be counted in the election for the Committee on Governance and Faculty Affairs. - 2.
-Nominations.
-Faculty members are notified of each election and are asked to submit nominations from a list of faculty members eligible to serve on the committee(s) in question. - 3.
+Once a nominee has been elected to the Committee on Appointments, Promotion and Tenure, votes for that candidate will not be counted in the election for the Committee on Governance and Faculty Affairs.

+- 2. Nominations.
+Faculty members who are eligible to vote are notified by the Governance and Faculty Affairs Committee of each election and are asked to complete a nomination ballot comprised of a list of faculty members eligible to serve on the committee(s) in question. - 3.
 Elections.
-The Committee on Governance and Faculty Affairs sends a ballot to those members of the faculty who are eligible to vote.
+Faculty members who are eligible to vote are asked to complete a final ballot developed by the Committee on Governance and Faculty Affairs based on the results of the nomination ballot.
 The approval voting method permits the voter to vote for as many candidates as the voter would like.
 The Committee on Governance and Faculty Affairs counts the ballots and announces the results.